 OVERVIEW: The Leslie and Daniel Ziff Foundation gives very selectively to a small number of dance organizations, mainly, but not exclusively, in New York City.

-PROFILE: Daniel Ziff is the youngest of the three billionaire Ziff brothers.
-Together the brothers are worth around $15 billion and while they're still very much engaged in the business world, they started their philanthropy at an early age.
+Daniel Ziff is the youngest of the three billionaire Ziff brothers.
+Together the brothers are worth around $15 billion and while they are still very much engaged in the business world, they started their philanthropy at an early age.
 The Leslie and Daniel Ziff Foundation has been fairly active in performing arts grantmaking over the years, making it one of Ziff's preferred areas, along with conservation and more recently, health.

 One of Ziff's first grants in performing arts was to the Lincoln Center for Performing Arts.
 He wrote his first check of $25,000 to the institution back in 1997.
 These donations have increased pretty steadily, eventually landing at $1 million annually for a few years in row.